KevinJohann/movie_db_test_app/README.md

 git clone https://github.com/KevinJohann/movie_db_test_app.git
 ```

+2. Open terminal and go to project folder.

+3. Type pod install.

-2. Go to project folder and open it.
+4. Go to project folder and open it.

-3. Double click "movieApp.xcworkspace" on project folder.
+5. Double click "movieApp.xcworkspace" on project folder.

-4. Run and see in some emulator
+6. Run and see in some emulator

-Regards
+Regards!!